steli99/billiards-cpp/docs/REPORT.md

 Class IDs: 0 background; 1 cue ball; 2 black 8-ball; 3 solid; 4 stripe; 5 table.
 Prediction text files add confidence as a sixth column after x, y, width, height, class.
 Coordinates are native-image pixels.
 Position CSVs contain per-frame track ID, class, image position, minimap position and confidence.
 Minimap coordinates have an arbitrary 800×420-pixel reference, not physical units.

-For each clip, table geometry is estimated from the first image and reused on the last image.
-For video, geometry is estimated from the first decoded frame.
-No annotations are passed to the analyzer: ground truth is opened only after predictions, inside the benchmark evaluator.
-Thresholds were inspected and adjusted during development on benchmark imagery; these are exploratory benchmark results, not an independently held-out evaluation.
-No claim of learned confidence calibration is made.

-## Method

 ### Table and perspective

 A weighted-by-count hue histogram over the central image estimates the dominant saturated cloth color.
 Circular hue distance, saturation and brightness produce a cloth mask.
 Closing/opening removes small holes and noise; the largest connected contour is converted to a convex hull and approximated with four vertices.
 Failure to find a sufficiently large quadrilateral produces an error rather than fabricated corners.